-Sandra Q. Firmin is the director and chief curator.
+Sandra Q. Firmin is the director of the CU Art Museum.
 She thrives on collaboration in fashioning programs that create a sense of community and energize the academic and social missions of CU Boulder.
 Sandra oversees the biennial Artist-in-Residence Program that invites artists to create new work in collaboration with campus and external communities.
 Residents have included Millie Chen, Janelle Iglesias and Mary Mattingly.
 Her recent contemporary exhibitions have addressed a range of issues from human interaction with our surroundings to cultural belonging and identity to the mystical and sublime in art.
 She is currently organizing Tim Whiten: Tools of Conveyance, opening in Fall 2021.

 Sandra has organized critically-acclaimed contemporary art exhibitions.
 At her previous position at the University at Buffalo, she co-curated the traveling exhibition Kim Jones: A Retrospective (with Julie Joyce), accompanied by the catalogue “Mudman: The Odyssey of Kim Jones” (MIT Press, 2006).
 In 2010, Sandra organized Artpark: 1974–1984, an exhibition and publication (Princeton Architectural Press, 2010) chronicling the seminal years of an innovative residency program located in Lewiston, New York.